My Cancer Story

 I cannot thank everyone who sponsored me enough and I highly recommend doing a tandem skydive, it is a great mind reset.
 If you would like to view the full skydive video you can do so by clicking the skydive picture above.

-Meanwhile I am sharing what I learned on his journey and particularly my experience with hair loss and wig trickery here on my blog and instagram offering help and advice to those who need it.
+Meanwhile I am sharing what I learned on this journey and particularly my experience with hair loss and wig trickery here on my blog and instagram offering help and advice to those who need it.